• Skip to primary navigation

 You look like you’ve been rode hard and put up wet

-Any horseman knows if you ride a horse too hard it can damage it.
+Any horseman knows that riding a horse too hard can damage it.
 A horse that’s been allowed to run so hard it becomes lathered must be cooled down slowly, brushed, and dried before being put in a stall to rest.
-Not doing so could result in the death of the horse and in the least could cause pneumonia.
+Not doing so could result in the death of the horse and, at the very least, could cause pneumonia.

 Don’t Put the Cart Before the Horse

 I’m sure we’re all familiar with this one.
-It simply means to not get ahead of yourself in any circumstance but to do things in the proper order.
+It simply means not getting ahead of yourself in any circumstance, but doing things in the proper order.

 Put a Sock in it

-This is another one of those old sayings that is used in many different ways.
-One member of TFL Community said his grandmother used this saying in reference to her gramophone.
-It had no volume control so she would tell them to put a sock in it to turn down the volume from the speaker horn.
+This is another of those old sayings used in many different ways.
+One member of the TFL Community said his grandmother used this saying in reference to her gramophone.
+It had no volume control, so she would tell them to put a sock in it to turn down the volume of the speaker’s horn.

 Its general use is a polite way of saying shut up or stop speaking.